eforrest8/NextGenEmotionComputing/Documentation/User.md

 #### Mouth camera recording

 - Video from the integrated mouth camera is recorded automatically when a session is started and stopped when the session is ended.
-No preview of the collected video is displayed.
 - Recordings are saved alongside their associated session data on the local device.
 Note that if the *Save Session Data to Disk* button is not pressed, the new video file may be corrupted.

 #### Mouth camera preview

 - Video from the mouth camera is now previewed on the Unity session recording screen.
 This video is merely a preview of what the camera will record.

 ![Mouth Camera Preview](./images/MouthCameraPreview.png)

 # Web application